 Provider Guide to Addressing Veterans' Reactions to Current Events in Ukraine

-Veterans may experience a range of challenging emotions related to the invasion of Ukraine.
+Veterans may experience a range of challenging emotions related to the events in Ukraine.
 Events there can be a powerful reminder of Veterans' own military experiences.

 Common Reactions

 Some common reactions include frustration, sadness, helplessness and grief.
 Veterans may also feel angry or betrayed.
-They might question why the invasion is happening now and wonder how it will end.
-They may worry that the invasion in Ukraine could lead to another world-wide conflict of that they may be called back to service.
+They may worry that the events in Ukraine could lead to another world-wide conflict or that they may be called back to service.
 Reactions can also be experienced as more general upset that they do not necessarily attribute to events in Ukraine.

 Feeling distress is a normal reaction to negative events, especially ones that feel personal.
 However, for some Veterans, these reactions may be overwhelming, continue for an extended period, or negatively affect functioning to the extent that intervention is indicated.
 Below are strategies to understand Veterans' reactions and help them through this challenging time.